sqali/Github-Aggregator/README.md

 ## Features to be introduced

-* Button Feature to download the CSV file of the results
+- [x] Introduce dark border around the result table
-* Introduce dark border around the result table
+- [ ] Button Feature to download the CSV file of the results
-* Take the repository name as input from the user, in case the repository does not exist return the relevant reponse
+- [ ] Take the repository name as input from the user, in case the repository does not exist return the relevant reponse

 ## Bugs to fix

-* Total Number of contributions comes out as 30 irrespective of the repository
+- [ ] Total Number of contributions comes out as 30 irrespective of the repository
-* Condition to check if the data exists or not in the database needs to be thoroughly checked as it maybe preventing other data from being inserted into it
+- [ ] Condition to check if the data exists or not in the database needs to be thoroughly checked as it maybe preventing other data from being inserted into it

 ## Security issues

-* Mask the passwords present in the files
+- [ ] Mask the passwords present in the files using environmental variables